prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <p>value defines the content or data displayed for this field.
-This appears below the title and can contain plain text or Slack markdown.</p>
+This appears below the title and can contain plain text or markdown.</p>
 </td>
 </tr>
 <tr>